-Riot control grenades take two basic forms, chemical and kinetic.
-Chemical riot control grenades are designed to emit fumes that irritate or disable to the extent that they prevent persons from carrying out a chosen course of action, i.e. they quell rioters.
-The primary requirement demanded of such agents is that they irritate or disable, but also that they do no permanent damage.
+Riot control grenades take two primary forms, chemical and kinetic.
+Chemical riot control grenades are designed to emit fumes that irritate or disable to the extent that they prevent persons from carrying out a chosen course of action, i.e., they quell rioters.
+The primary requirement demanded of such agents is that they irritate or disable and do no permanent damage.

-For many years, the chosen irritant agent in riot control was tear gas, a relatively harmless substance that does little more than bring tears to the eyes and impart a general feeling of choking and helplessness.
+For many years, the chosen irritant agent in riot control was tear gas.
+This relatively harmless substance does little more than bring tears to the eyes and impart a general feeling of choking and helplessness.
 Tear gas is now generally known as CN, but its proper chemical name is alpha chloroacetophenone.

 Easily dispersed riot control grenades

 It was not long before this new substance was given the handier appellation CS.
-CS is normally a solid substance, but on contact with air forms a white or light grey vapor cloud with a general odor od pepper, and, for this reason, CS is sometimes known as pepper gas.
+CS usually is a solid substance, but on contact with air forms a white or light grey vapor cloud with a general odor of pepper, and, for this reason, CS is sometimes known as pepper gas.
 He vapor can induce the usual tears, but with the addition of a general choking sensation and a difficulty in breathing.
-The effect is distinctly unpleasant and experience has revealed that high concentrations of CS can cause nausea and vomiting.
+The effect is distinctly unpleasant, and experience has revealed that high concentrations of CS can cause nausea and vomiting.

 To add to its effects, CS can be persistent, especially if vapor droplets adhere to clothing.
-CS is not totally disabling, however, and there are no long-term physical effects.
-CS was first used during the late 1950s and was soon found to be a remarkably efficient method of breaking up mobs.
-At first, the prime method of delivering the agent was the hand grenade, in exactly the same fashion that had been used previously for tear gas and smoke.
+CS is not disabling, however, and there are no long-term physical effects.
+CS was first used during the late 1950s and was soon a remarkably efficient method of breaking up mobs.
+At first, the prime way of delivering the agent was the hand grenade, in precisely the same fashion used previously for tear gas and smoke.

 New grenade design